nyaruka/goflow/docs/md/expressions.md

 ## clean(text)

-Strips any non-printable characters from `text`
+Strips any non-printable characters from `text`.

 ```objectivec